Morgan Freeman: 1989–1996: Hollywood breakthrough

 His third release was the biographical drama Lean on Me, in which he portrays the principal of an under-performing and drug- and crime-ridden New Jersey high school.
 Jane Galbraith of Variety magazine thought Freeman's casting was "wonderful".
 Lastly in 1989, he starred in Walter Hill's Johnny Handsome, a crime drama in which he plays a New Orleans police officer.
 In a 1990 interview, Freeman said that Glory was one of his favorite releases—"The Black legacy is as noble, is as heroic, is as filled with adventure and conquest and discovery as anybody else's.
 It's just that nobody knows it."
 In 1990, Freeman provided the voice of Frederick Douglass in The Civil War, a television miniseries about the American Civil War.
-That year, he also starred in the critically panned The Bonfire of the Vanities.
+In the same year he played a key role in the critically panned The Bonfire of the Vanities.
 According to the review aggregate site Rotten Tomatoes, the film has an approval rating of 16% based on 51 reviews.
-In the summer of 1990, he played Petruchio, a role he had been thinking about for six years, in Shakespeare's The Taming of the Shrew, which opened at Delacorte theater in New York City. "[Petruchio] seems to have a lot of fun in life," he said.
+In the summer of 1990, he played Petruchio, a role he had been thinking about for six years, in Shakespeare's The Taming of the Shrew, which opened at Delacorte theater in New York City. "[Petruchio] seems to have a lot of fun in life", he said.
 In 1991, Freeman had a supporting role in Robin Hood: Prince of Thieves, an action-adventure starring Kevin Costner.
 The film was a commercial success, but garnered mixed reviews from critics; The New York Times' Vincent Canby thought Freeman played Azeem with "wit and humor" despite the "muddled" plot.

 Freeman also narrated The True Story of Glory Continues, a documentary about the 54th Massachusetts Infantry Regiment.
 In 1992, he appeared in Clint Eastwood's western Unforgiven, which won four Academy Awards including Best Picture.
 The film depicts William Munny (Eastwood), an aging outlaw and killer who takes on one more job with old friend Ned Logan (Freeman).
 Unforgiven was widely acclaimed, with one critic calling Freeman's performance "outstanding".

-The Power of One was Freeman's second film in 1992, a loose adaptation of Bryce Courtenay's 1989 novel of the same name, in which he plays boxing coach Geel Piet.
+Also in 1992 Freeman starred in the John G. Avildsen directed drama The Power of One acting opposite Stephen Dorf and John Gielgud in a loose adaptation of Bryce Courtenay's 1989 novel of the same name, in which he plays boxing coach Geel Piet.
 In 1993, Freeman made his directorial debut with the drama Bopha!, which tells the story of a black policeman (Danny Glover) during South Africa's apartheid era.
 Bopha! was well-received, in particular for Freeman's directing.
 Hal Hinson of The Washington Post wrote: "Freeman lays out the father-son dynamics with great skill and very little fuss.
 There's no hysteria in his approach; instead, he sticks to the facts, relying on his cast to provide the emotion.
 The result is a surprisingly powerful, insightful film."
 Kenneth Turan from Los Angeles Times also complimented Freeman's direction but thought the film was "more predictable than powerful".